-The metal rings on your sling can cause some discomfort if they are not positioned properly.
-I once bruised my collarbone because the rings sat on them for too long under the weight of my baby.
+The metal or plastic sling rings can cause discomfort if you do not position them correctly.
+I once bruised my collarbone because the rings sat on it under my baby’s weight for too long.
 I don’t recommend it.

-Instead, you want your rings to be positioned just below your shoulder for the most comfort and support.
+Instead, position your rings slightly below your shoulder for the most comfort and support.

 Tightening Your Sling

-You might find your sling is too loose, causing your baby to be sitting too low in the sling.
-Luckily, tightening your sling is a fairly easy process, and your baby can stay in the sling the entire time.
+You might find your sling is too loose, which causes your baby to sit too low in the sling.
+Luckily, tightening your sling is a reasonably straightforward process, and your baby can stay in the sling the entire time.
 To tighten the sling:

-- While holding your baby with one hand, pull up on the ring that the tail of your fabric is going under.
+- While holding your baby with one hand, lift the top ring slightly.
 This will cause your sling to loosen even further.

-- Lift your baby to where you want them to be, and pull the top hem across your body until it is as snug as you desire.
+- Lift your baby to where you want them to be, and tighten the top hem across your body until it is as snug as you desire.

-Ring slings can be used for both newborns and toddlers, so they are a great option for moms who only want to buy one carrier for their baby.
-Both newborns and toddlers should be held in an upright position with their back, shoulders, and hips supported sufficiently.
+You can carry your child from newborn to toddler in a ring sling, so they are an excellent option for moms who only want to buy one baby carrier.
+You should hold both newborns and toddlers upright with their back, shoulders, and hips supported sufficiently.

 Positioning Your Baby in the Seat

-You want your baby to be sitting wide in their seat, with a third of the fabric tucked up under them.
+You want your baby to sit wide in the seat, with a third of the fabric tucked under them.
 Their legs should be positioned so their knees are above their hip sockets.
 This positioning helps to prevent future hip conditions.